krystalan/ClidSum/README.md

 <ins>**Please restrict your usage of this dataset to research purpose only.**</ins>

 You can obtain `ClidSum` from the share links: [XSAMSum](https://drive.google.com/file/d/1zmKKF5xX1RJCk0x_cyKgrVzkQf5B5awy/view?usp=sharing), [XMediaSum40k](https://drive.google.com/file/d/1ETwdHFKEp-DZYLejHvoMp3CXn-kTsmoB/view?usp=sharing).
-Note that `MediaSum424k` is the subset of MediaSum.
-Please refer to the [original work](https://github.com/zcgzcgzcg1/MediaSum/).
+For `MediaSum424k`, please refer to the [MediaSum Repository](https://github.com/zcgzcgzcg1/MediaSum/) since `MediaSum424k` is the subset of MediaSum.

 The format of obtained JSON files is as follows:
 ```